snewhouse/katacoda-scenarios/basic_linux_7BBG2014/markdown/10_advanced_ls.md

 Time to learn another useful command-line option.

 If you add the letter 'l' to the `ls` command it will give you a longer output compared to the default.

-Take note of the syntax - a `-` is needed before the lowercase letter `l`:
+Take note of the syntax: a `-` is needed before the lowercase letter `l` i.e `-l`:

 `ls -l /home`{{execute}}